Comcast/xml-selector/README.md

  * 11 - **DocumentFragment**
  * 12 - **Notation**

+#### Node.ownerDocument

+The Document that contains this Node.
+This property is null for the Document itself.

 #### Node.parentNode

 The parent Node of this Node.
 If this Node has no parent, this property is null.
 The property will only be null for top-level nodes such as Documents or DocumentFragments, attribute (Attr) nodes, or detached nodes.